pkurremula/cloud-recipes/terraform/gcp/gke/default-node-pool/README.md

 Node pool is a critical part of a GKE cluster.
 We can create 1 to many node pools with the Terraform module `google_container_node_pool` and then associate them to the `google_container_cluster` resource or just define 1 (default) node pool within the `google_container_cluster` resource.

+This recipe produces the following resources and functions:

+* A custom network configured for GKE usage created by a [separate Terraform module](../../network/gke-network).
+* Regional GKE cluster.
-This recipe shows the creation using the default node pool.
+* Use the default node pool.

 **NOTE: This creates a resource in GCP after running `terraform apply`.
 Don't forget to remove the resource by running `terraform destroy` after you are done.**

+## Notes

+### Initial Node Count

+There are 2 types of GKE cluster: zonal and regional.
+The initial number of nodes is based on the `initial_node_count` attribute defined in the module.
+An `initial_node_count` of 1 creates 1 node per zone.
+A regional GKE cluster typically has 3 zones.
+So with a regional GKE cluster with `initial_node_count` of 1, the module will create a total of 3 nodes.

 ## Setup

-1. Create a `terraform.tfvars` and enter the pertinent values.
+1. Create a `terraform.tfvars` and enter the pertinent values like project id.

    ```bash
    $ vi terraform.tfvars